 One of the more striking and creative buildings in the skyscraper district (west of the station) is the ultra-modern Mode Gakuen Cocoon Tower (モード学園コクーンタワー) which is home to a number of educational institutions.
 The shape apparently symbolizes a building that nurtures the students inside.

-Above shows a reflection of another building in the criss-crossed cocoon shell.
+Above shows a reflection of another building in the crisscrossed cocoon shell.

 A view from an overpass nearby the Bic Camera store – I like the cute logo in the top-right corner.

-The first evening I visited it was unfortunately raining but in the end this turned in my favour since it produced some wonderful reflections and Japanese umbrellas happen to be rather photogenic.
+The first evening I visited it was unfortunately raining but in the end, this turned in my favour since it produced some wonderful reflections and Japanese umbrellas happen to be rather photogenic.

 Nowhere else have I seen these kinds of transparent umbrellas but they were everywhere in Japan.
 They have the advantage that you can see where you’re walking and are cheap enough that people leave them lying around for others to use – I even brought one back with me as a souvenir 🙂

-As you might have noticed Japan is in love with its electronic gadgets and one of the largest purveyor of them is Bic Camera.
+As you might have noticed Japan is in love with its electronic gadgets and one of the largest purveyors of them is Bic Camera.
 I had a look inside but left quickly to avoid the temptation!

-I never took a taxi in Japan since they’re notoriously expensive but if you’re travelling you most likely wont need to since the public transportation network is excellent (more on this in another post later).
+I never took a taxi in Japan since they’re notoriously expensive but if you’re travelling you most likely won’t need to since the public transportation network is excellent (more on this in another post later).

 A pink umbrella for a change!
 Notice the ‘UnionPay‘ logo on the right for attracting Chinese tourists (their local equivalent of Visa).

 Another umbrella cluster – I love the diffused reflection of the rain on the road.